MicrosoftDocs/security-updates.tr-tr/security-updates/WindowsUpdateServices/advancedsynchronizationoptions-21799312.md

 2. In **Update Files and Languages**, click the **Update Files** tab.

 3. If you want to store updates in WSUS, select the **Store update files locally on this server** check box.
-If you want clients to connect to the Internet to get updates, then select the **Do not store updates locally; computers install updates from Microsoft Update** check box**.**
+If you want clients to connect to the Internet to get updates, then select the **Do not store updates locally; computers install updates from Microsoft Update** check box.

 <table style="border:1px solid black;">